Field Trip 04

 Northwest Territories Kimberlite Drill Core Collection

-Facilitator: Scott Cairns (Northwest Territories Geological Survey)
+Leader: Scott Cairns (Northwest Territories Geological Survey)

-Location: Based in Yellowknife
+Location: Based in Yellowknife.

-Description: The Northwest Territories Geological Survey operates a geological materials storage and viewing facility in Yellowknife that hosts over 270 kimberlite drill cores, making it one of the largest publically available kimberlite collections in the world.
-This collection includes many examples of both well-documented and lesser-known kimberlites from the Northwest Territories (NWT) and select kimberlites from other jurisdictions.
+Description: The Northwest Territories Geological Survey operates a geological materials storage and viewing facility in Yellowknife that hosts over 270 kimberlite drillholes, making it one of the largest publicly available kimberlite collections in the world.
+This collection includes many examples of both well-documented and lesser-known kimberlites from the Northwest Territories and Nunavut and select kimberlites from other jurisdictions.